cyrusdiego/VR-Bento-Arm/Notes.md

     - i think i may be getting confused / not prioritziing correct thing so this will come up in meeting

 - i think in the future i need to evaluate the memory allocation i do, i use a quite a bit of "new" : **C# and unity has automatic garbage collection**

+**May 14**
+TODO for today:
+    - Continue with the motor functionality and constraints, i think this should be done by today
+    - read into software interfacing, sockets, and network programming
+        - maybe try making your own C# classes to learn